 It is confusing to know that better methods exist but to see those better methods being ignored.
 It seems that if there were better ways to manage, people would adopt those methods.
 But this just isn’t the case; sometimes better methods will be adopted but often they won’t.
 People can be very attached to the way things have always been done.
 Or they can just be uncomfortable with the prospect of trying something new.

 In this post I will look at a very visible example of free throw shooting.
 A few details in this post might be a bit confusing if you are not familiar with basketball but I think the underlying idea can still be understood.

 For shooting free throws the evidence seems pretty clear that results can be improved by using an underhand style of shooting.
-I won’t go into it here, the data is sparse so conclusion are perhaps not absolutely conclusive yet.
+I won’t go into it here, the data is sparse so conclusions are perhaps not absolutely conclusive yet.
 In addition to the data, there are good explanations on the physics of why the underhand shot is more likely to be successful.

 Personally, I just wish the Wisconsin Badgers would adopt the better method and everyone else can keep ignoring it.
 Rick Barry’s son can continue using the style (he plays for Florida Gators now and uses that style successfully – see video).
 His father was one of all time most accurate free throw shooters (using the underhand style).
 I believe, Chinanu Onuaku, a little used player, is the only current NBA player using the underhand style (he is 2 for 2 this year).

 Sadly if Wisconsin did use this improved method, then others may copy them.
 But that isn’t certain, as you can see this better method has been known for decades without most people taking it up.